mackler/bitcoinj-cli/README.md

     sbt start-script

 That will create an executable script named `start` in the `target` directory.
-Then run this application:
+Then, to run this application:

     target/start